tokio-rs/website/content/tokio/tutorial/index.md

 ## Easy

-With the Rust's async/await feature, the complexity of writing asynchronous applications has been lowered substantially.
+With Rust's async/await feature, the complexity of writing asynchronous applications has been lowered substantially.
 Paired with Tokio's utilities and vibrant ecosystem, writing applications is a breeze.